pineconedata/pineconedata.github.io/_posts/2023-11-14-install-jupyterlab.md

 Since this web page is prompting for a password, it means the password configuration also worked!

-Once you login, you should see the full JupyterLab interface:
+Once you log in, you should see the full JupyterLab interface:

 ![jupyter lab's landing page](/assets/img/posts/2023-11-14_jupyterlab_landing_page.png "jupyter lab's landing page")

 Congratulations, your JupyterLab server is up and running!
 Check out the next section for recommended customization and next steps.

 ## Customizing JupyterLab
-That's all you really need to do to start using JupyterLab!
-In general, it's a good idea to go back into the configuration file and reviewing it for any other parameters that might be relevant for your particular installation and use-case, but this section goes over a few bonus parameters and configuration options that are recommended.
+That's all you need to do to start using JupyterLab!
+In general, it's a good idea to go back into the configuration file and review it for any other parameters that might be relevant to your particular installation and use case, but this section goes over a few bonus parameters and configuration options that are recommended.

 ### Changing the Theme
-This first item is pretty minor, but super easy.
+This first item is pretty minor but super easy.
 If you prefer to work in dark mode (like I do), then you can easily swap the theme in the JupyterLab GUI by clicking on Settings > Theme > JupyterLab Dark.
 You can also modify the font size of the code, content, or overall UI from this theme sub-menu.

 ### Changing the Startup Directory
-By default, your JupyterLab workspace and all of the associated files will be stored in the directory where you ran the `jupyter lab` startup command (which is could be the home directory, the `.jupyter` directory, or any other directory on your machine).
+By default, your JupyterLab workspace and all of the associated files will be stored in the directory where you ran the `jupyter lab` startup command (which could be the home directory, the `.jupyter` directory, or any other directory on your machine).
 [JupyterLab's documentation](https://jupyterlab.readthedocs.io/en/stable/getting_started/starting.html) mentions that you can specify a different directory by using the `--preferred-dir` parameter in the startup command.

 If you always want JupyterLab to use the same directory, it might be better to instead change the default startup directory of JupyterLab.
 This can be set in the same configuration file (`jupyter_server_config.pyjupyter_server_config.py`) that we were editing earlier.
 The documentation online recommends editing the `notebook_dir` parameter: